rails/sprockets/guides/extending_sprockets.md

 ## Compressors

 A compressor takes in an asset, and returns a smaller version of that asset.
-For example the uglifier compressor takes in a javascript file, it then removes the whitespace and applies other space saving techniques and returns a smaller javascript source.
+For example the uglifier compressor takes in a JavaScript file, it then removes the whitespace and applies other space saving techniques and returns a smaller JavaScript source.

-Compressors must respond to `call` and return a `:data` key in a hash similar to a preprocessor.
+Compressors must respond to `call` and return a `:data` key in a hash similar to a processor.

 You can register a compressor like this: